kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-DigitalOcean.md

 Now, you might want to use a nicer address than an IP and add some encryption-safety with HTTPS to your server - then read on.

+## Deleting your server

+(Deleting the server is straight forward)[https://www.digitalocean.com/docs/droplets/how-to/delete/].
+In DigitalOcean, in the left menu of your Droplet choose _Destroy_.
+DigitalOcean charges you only for the time you actually had the Droplet running.
+So if you want to create a new JATOS server because something went wrong, just _Destroy_ the old one and start over.

 ## Add HTTPS with Traefik and use your own domain name

 This part is **optional** and is only necessary if you want to have your own domain name instead of an IP and use encryption (HTTPS).